How a roof planning range is built — inputs and assumptions shown.

 How the planning range is built

 Three steps, and each one is on the record.
-This is where our honesty is supposed to show: we tell you which numbers are measured, which are estimated, and which are still assumptions.
+This is where you can check us: we tell you which numbers are preliminary, estimated, reviewed, or still assumptions.

 Run the price book